Yimgo/www.yimgo.fr/index.md

 I have been involved at Intel Germany in the creation of a demonstration of the Intel Puma 6 platform, a services gateway for cable operators and broadcasters.
 It has been shown at IBC 2013, Amsterdam, and CES 2014, Las Vegas.
 I mostly took over the front-end part – JavaScript + Backbone.js –, where TV services and EPG data were displayed within the browser, but also handled the configuration, administration and maintenance of the Linux-based embedded platform and worked closely with Intel's partners to get their software ready and optimized.

-I am currently doing research at the IPADS lab, hosted by School of Electronic Information and Electrical Engineering of Shanghai Jiao Tong University, on dynamic parallelization of JVM-based applications.
+I am currently doing research at the IPADS lab, hosted by the School of Electronic Information and Electrical Engineering of Shanghai Jiao Tong University, on dynamic parallelization of JVM-based applications.

 At previous employers, I've worked with C++/Qt applications ([Open-Sankoré](//github.com/Sankore/Sankore-3.1)) or PHP – I developed and integrated a monitoring tool handling critical KPIs.